top of page

 If you are getting married in Manitoba, you must:

 • Buy a marriage licence no less than 24 hours before the marriage and no more than three months.
-Licence expires after 3 months from time of purchase.

 • Both must be present to buy the marriage licence from a registered issuer in your area.